tc05kyle/commondataregistry-tld/replit.md

 ## Overview

 This is a Streamlit-based Data Registry Platform that manages canonical unique IDs for individuals and organizations.
 The platform provides a complete admin dashboard system with role-based access control, email notifications, and API services for client applications.
+The system now includes static file serving, custom CSS styling, and production-ready database configurations with fallback storage capabilities.

 ## User Preferences